Track7Dev/track7dev.github.io/_posts/2018-8-3-Building-The-Engine.md

 ---
 layout: post
-title: Building the Engine Inside the Engineer
+title: The Engine Inside the Engineer
 ---

 (BLANK)